cosmic-lang/cosmic/docs/basics.md

 const scan = (source: string): []tokens do: ... const parse = (source: []tokens): Ast do: ...

-var source = "some source code"
+let source = "some source code"

 # Normally if you didnt want to save any of the intermediate steps you would write code like this.
 let ast = parse(scan(source))